D18130495/MusicVisuals/README.md

 ## Fiest visual: Two-channel dance
 1. This visual have two elements in it.
 The first element is two big circles, inner circle synchronized to the left channel of the music and outer circle is synchronized to the right channel of the music.
 The second element is the multiple polygons as the background, all the polygons can shake and the width of each polygon are synchronized to the music.
 2. In this visual, I used lots of sin and cos to make circle and find position of vertex to make polygons.
 For the two circles simply use sin to find the position of startX and endX, use cos to find startY and endY.
 For the second background polygons, it has same concept to find the position of polygon, but this time is to find the vertex of it, and use beginShape() endShape(CLOSE) to link each vertex to shape a polygon.
+3. The implementation of this visual have two difficulties which make me think a lot.
-3. The main difficulty of the first element is how to fill the color and make it looks beautiful.
+- The main difficulty of the first element is how to fill the color and make it looks beautiful.
 If I just fill this circle with rainbow color, the start color is red and end color is blue, this two color will link together and looks uncomfortable.
 ![An image](images/how1.PNG)
 So, I try two combine two rainbow color together, make two rainbows red color link together and blue color link together.
 Start with red and end with blue(left) range(3pi / 2 - pi / 2), start with red and end with blue(right) range(- pi / 2, pi / 2).